2-Hour Pre-Conference Institutes (ticketed event)

 Level: Ticketed Event

-• Hands-On Anatomy: Cadaveric Dissection of the Hand and Wrist — From Structure to Surgical Reality
+• Hands-On Anatomy: Cadaveric Dissection of the Upper Arm with Nerve Focus - From Structure to Surgical Reality

 Description

-This two-hour cadaveric dissection lab offers an immersive, hands-on exploration of hand and wrist anatomy with direct clinical relevance to hand therapy practice.
-Led by Dr. Watchmaker, participants will move beyond textbook illustrations to observe and interact with the actual structures they treat daily — tendons, nerves, pulleys, ligaments, and joints — in their true anatomical relationships.
-The session bridges surgical and therapeutic perspectives by demonstrating common operative procedures, including tendon repair, allowing therapists to deepen their understanding of what occurs in the operating room and how post-surgical anatomy informs rehabilitation decision-making.
+This two-hour cadaveric dissection lab offers an immersive exploration of upper arm neuroanatomy with direct clinical relevance to hand therapy practice and nerve pathways.
+Led by Dr. Hanley, participants will move beyond textbook illustrations to observe and interact with the actual structures they treat daily in their true anatomical relationships.
+The session bridges surgical and therapeutic perspectives by demonstrating operative procedures related to nerve pathology allowing therapists to deepen their understanding of what occurs in the operating room and how post-surgical anatomy informs rehabilitation decision-making.
 Whether you are a seasoned clinician seeking to sharpen your anatomical knowledge or an emerging hand therapist building your foundational understanding, this lab provides a rare and invaluable learning experience that cannot be replicated in the clinic or classroom.

 Objectives

-Correlate surgical anatomy with rehabilitation practice by visualizing the tissue planes, repair sites, and structural relationships encountered during common hand and wrist procedures.
+Correlate surgical anatomy with rehabilitation practice by visualizing the tissue planes, and structural relationships encountered during common procedures used to address nerve pathology.

-Apply anatomical knowledge to clinical reasoning around post-operative precautions, exercise progression, and patient education in the hand therapy setting
+Apply anatomical knowledge to clinical reasoning around post-operative precautions, exercise progression, patient education, and expected timelines of recovery in the hand therapy setting.

 • Threading the Needle: Evidence-Based Strategies for Integration of Dry Needling in Hand Therapy